-The City relied on the Toyon Report which concluded that no observable "rare or especially valuable species or habitat" were found during their visit to the site.
+The City relied upon the Toyon Report which concluded that no observable "rare or especially valuable species or habitat" were found during their visit to the site.
 The Toyon Report noted "a small stand of Salix lasiolepsis was observed" but found that there was "no evidence of wetland hydrology" present anywhere on the site.
 After receiving the appeals, Coastal Commission staff ecologist, Dr. Laurie Koteen, reviewed the Toyon Report and concluded that a wetland may be present onsite as two facultative wetland (FACW) species were present on the project site: the patch of Arroyo Willow, Salix lasiolepsis, and Poison hemlock, Conium maculatum.
-Dr. Koteen also concluded that given that the site assessment for the Toyon Report was done in August 2014, normally a very dry time of year, and also was performed during a drought year, the lack of hydrological wetland indicators on the property is unsurprising and that, in order to adequately analyze the habitats onsite, a 1-parameter wetland delineation, performed at a wetter time of year would be warranted (see Exhibit 6 for Dr. Koteen's memo).
+Dr. Koteen also concluded that given that the site assessment for the Toyon Report was done in August 2014, normally a very dry time of year, and also was performed during a drought year, the lack of hydrological wetland indicators on the property is unsurprising and that, in order to adequately analyze the habitats onsite, a wetland delineation performed at a wetter time of year would be warranted (see Exhibit 6 for Dr. Koteen's memo).

-The Applicants actually had a 1-parameter wetland delineation prepared and sent to Commission Staff a day before the Staff Recommendation for this project was to be published (See Exhibit 5 page 1).
-This delineation was performed on July 25, 2015 and confirms that the stand of willows just adjacent to the proposed development on the project site qualifies as a one parameter wetland and therefore, as a sensitive habitat per LCP Section 9-4.4403(a)(2),.
-Inconsistent with the LCP, the proposed project's driveway will be located 14 feet from the wetland area and the proposed detached structures will only be 30 feet away, when the LCP requires an appropriate buffers and mitigation measures to separate primary habitat areas from new development in order to ensure that new development will not adversely affect the wetlands habitat areas.
+The Applicants had a 1-parameter wetland delineation prepared and sent to Commission Staff since the Commission received the appeals (See Exhibit 5 page 1).
+This delineation was performed on July 25, 2015 and confirms that the stand of willows just adjacent to the proposed development on the project site qualifies as a wetland, and therefore, as a sensitive habitat per LCP Section 9-4.4403(a)(2).
+Inconsistent with the LCP, the City approved project's driveway would be located 14 feet from the wetland area and the proposed detached structures will be 30 feet away.
+The LCP requires an appropriate buffer and mitigation measures to separate primary habitat areas from new development in order to ensure that new development will not adversely affect the wetlands habitat areas (see full text of LCP Section 9-4403, below).

-In addition, neither the recent 1-parameter Wetland Delineation nor the Toyon Report site assessment analyzed the adjacent properties for wetlands, when prior delineations done on these adjacent properties found the presence of wetlands.
-Because the stand of willows on the project site is within 30 feet of the proposed development, it is unclear how the proposed development may impact these wetlands in addition to previously delineated wetlands located adjacent to the proposed site.
-Thus, the City approval did not determine the extent of wetlands on-site and adjacent to the subject parcel, did not ensure that the proposed development was adequately buffered from all wetlands, and did not include adequate mitigation measures to minimize potential impacts to wetlands consistent with LCP requirements.
-Thus, the appeal raises a substantial issue with respect to the approved project's conformity with the biological resources policies of the certified LCP.
+In addition, neither the recent Wetland Delineation nor the Toyon Report site assessment analyzed the adjacent properties for wetlands, when prior delineations done on these adjacent properties found the presence of wetlands.
+Because the stand of willows on the project site is within 30 feet of the proposed development, it is unclear how the proposed development may impact this onsite habitat in addition to previously delineated wetlands located adjacent to the proposed site.
+Thus, the City approval did not determine the full extent of wetlands on-site and adjacent to the subject parcel, did not ensure that the proposed development was adequately buffered from all wetlands, and did not include adequate mitigation measures to minimize potential impacts to wetlands consistent with LCP requirements.
+Thus, the appeals raise a substantial issue with respect to the approved project's conformity with the biological resources policies of the certified LCP (see LCP Sections 9-4302 and 9-4403, below).